Facu Regalia: Formula BMW

 Regalia began his formula racing career in 2008 in the newly created Formula BMW Europe with EuroInternational.
 He finished sixteenth overall in the championship, with nine point-scoring finishes and 60 points.

 Regalia remained in the series for the following season but switched to Josef Kaufmann Racing.
 He improved to eighth in standings, taking thirteen points-scoring positions in sixteen races.
 In 2010, Regalia completed his third season, joining Eifelland Racing.
 He finished eighth in the championship for the second successive season, achieving his first podium at Zandvoort.

 Formula Three

 2011 saw Regalia move to the Italian Formula Three Championship, competing for Arco Motorsport.
 He finished tenth in the championship with two podiums at Imola and Vallelunga.
 Also in 2011, he joined Mücke Motorsport to compete in Formula 3 Euro Series in the finale at Hockenheim.
 He had two finishes on the tenth position and retired in the last race of the week-end.

-In 2012 Regalia switched to the European F3 Open Championship, joining Campos Racing.
+In 2012, Regalia switched to the European F3 Open Championship, joining Campos Racing.

 Auto GP World Series

-As well as his European F3 Open commitments, Regalia also participates in the Auto GP World Series with Campos Racing.
+As well as his European F3 Open commitments, Regalia also participated in the Auto GP World Series with Campos Racing.